 Note: The George Middleton House, a site on the Black Heritage Trail®, is a private residence and is not open to the public.

 Chamberlain, Allen.
 Beacon Hill: Its Ancient Pastures and Early Mansions.
 Boston: Houghton Mifflin Company, 1925.

-Kaplan, Sidney and Kaplan, Emma Nogrady.
+Kaplan, Sidney, and Emma Nogrady Kaplan.
 The Black Presence in the Era of the American Revolution.
-Rev. ed.
 Amherst: University of Massachusetts Press, 1989.

 Nell, William C. The Colored Patriots of the American Revolution with Sketches of Several Distinguished Persons: To Which is Added a Brief Survey of the Conditions and Prospects of Colored Americans.
 Boston: Robert F. Wallcut, 1855.
 Reprint.
 New York: Arno Press, 1968.